-- Children between 5–14 years can travel alone under the Unaccompanied Minor travel program or must be accompanied an adult who is at least 18 years old.
+- The Unaccompanied Minor program is mandatory for children between 5–14 years (inclusive) not travelling in the same compartment with an adult who is at least 18 years old.

 - For children between 15–17 years, the service is optional.